 The demand for hotel services has steadily increased these past few years, tilting the negotiating leverage in favor of preferred properties rather than the event planning clients.
 It has put extra pressure on event planners to find ways to negotiate with hotel sales to lower some of those expenses.

 Depending on an event planner's circumstances, these tips will help achieve some measure of savings with guest rooms, meeting services, and catering.

-Hold a program during non-peak dates and watch how flexible the hotel sales manager will become.
-Also, if a planner is flexible on their space requirements, hotel sales is likely to find them a spot and an optimal price.
+- Be Extremely Flexible on Time, Space, and Dates: Hold a program during non-peak dates and watch how flexible the hotel sales manager will become.
+Also, if a planner is flexible on their space requirements, hotel sales are likely to find them a spot and an optimal price.
 While an event planner is searching for that one space during a small window of time when the hotel has everything else otherwise booked and doesn't anticipate selling that space, this creates an opportunity for both parties.

 Compare quoted hotel guestroom discounts to online consumer travel search engines.
-It's amazing how often you may notice that that search engines such as Expedia or Travelocity, and other sites that may offer more cost-effective than those offered by a hotel sales manager to a corporate or organizational client.
+Sometimes search engines such as Expedia or Travelocity may offer more cost-effective rates than those offered by a hotel sales manager to a corporate or organizational client.